rikurauhala/insights/docs/architecture.md

 ### Opening the application

 When a user (`User`) loads the application (`React app`) for the first time in their web browser, no data is being cached yet.
 This means that the data has to be fetched via the GitHub API.
+The component (`React component`) could be any of the four main sections, they all work the same way but are used to display different types of information.

 ```mermaid
 sequenceDiagram